Understanding the spinal vertebrae

 - The Spine

 - Central Nervous System

-The purposes of the vertebral column are to protect the spinal cord, support the head and chest, and serve as a base of attachment for spinal muscles, tendons, and spinal ligaments.
+The human spine contains approximately 33 vertebrae, which are bones with a channel for nerves stacked on top of each other to make up the vertebral column.
+The vertebrae protect the spinal cord, support the upper body and serve as a base of attachment for spinal muscles, tendons and spinal ligaments.

 Beginning at the base of the skull and continuing down to the pelvic area, the vertebral column is divided into five regions: